SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 to all interaction attempts and mental attacks.
-The character gains a +1D per rank to all willpower rolls and +2 to the standard diﬃculty of any such attempts against this character.
+The character gains a +1D per rank to all willpower rolls and +2 to the standard difficulty of any such attempts against this character.